bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Set Up Sound

-1. Run `doas pacman -S --noconfirm pipewire pipewire-pulse` to install Pipewire
+1. Run `sudo pacman -S pipewire pipewire-pulse` to install Pipewire

 ## Set Up Bluetooth

-1. Run `doas pacman -S --noconfirm bluez bluez-utils` to install the bluetooth utilities
+1. Run `sudo pacman -S bluez bluez-utils` to install the bluetooth utilities
-1. Run `doas systemctl enable bluetooth.service --now` to start bluetooth
+1. Run `sudo systemctl enable bluetooth.service --now` to start bluetooth

 ## Lock Root User (to be extra secure)

-1. Run `doas passwd -l root` to lock out the root user
+1. Run `sudo passwd -l root` to lock out the root user

 ## Install a Firewall

-1. Run `doas pacman -S --noconfirm nftables` to install the firewall
+1. Run `sudo pacman -S nftables` to install the firewall
-1. Edit `/etc/nftables.conf` and remove the part about allowing incoming SSH connections if you don't need that
+1. Run `sudo nvim /etc/nftables.conf` to edit the config to our liking and remove the part about allowing incoming SSH connections if you don't need that
-1. Run `doas systemctl enable nftables.service --now` to enable the firewall
+1. Run `sudo systemctl enable nftables.service --now` to enable the firewall

 ## Enable Time Synchronization

-1. Run `doas systemctl enable systemd-timesyncd.service --now` to enable automated time synchronization
+1. Run `sudo systemctl enable systemd-timesyncd.service --now` to enable automated time synchronization

 ## Improve Power Management (only makes sense on laptops)

-1. Run `doas pacman -S --noconfirm tlp tlp-rdw` to install TLP
+1. Run `sudo pacman -S tlp tlp-rdw` to install TLP
-1. Run `doas systemctl enable tlp.service --now` to run power optimizations automatically
+1. Run `sudo systemctl enable tlp.service --now` to run power optimizations automatically
-1. Run `doas systemctl enable NetworkManager-dispatcher.service --now` to prevent conflicts
+1. Run `sudo systemctl enable NetworkManager-dispatcher.service --now` to prevent conflicts
-1. Run `doas tlp-stat` and follow any warnings and instructions there
+1. Run `sudo tlp-stat` and follow any recommendations there

 ## Enable Scheduled fstrim (only makes sense for SSDs)

-1. Run `doas systemctl enable fstrim.timer --now` to enable regular housekeeping of your SSD
+1. Run `sudo systemctl enable fstrim.timer --now` to enable regular housekeeping of your SSD

 ## Enable Scheduled Mirrorlist Updates

-1. Run `doas pacman -S --noconfirm reflector` to install reflector
+1. Run `sudo pacman -S reflector` to install reflector
-2. Run `doas nvim /etc/xdg/reflector/reflector.conf` and change the file to your liking
+2. Run `sudo nvim /etc/xdg/reflector/reflector.conf` and change the file to your liking
-3. Run `doas systemctl enable reflector.timer --now` to enable running reflector regularly
+3. Run `sudo systemctl enable reflector.timer --now` to enable running reflector regularly

 ## Reduce Swappiness (only makes sense if you have more than 4GB of RAM)

-1. Run `echo 'vm.swappiness=10' | doas tee /etc/sysctl.d/99-swappiness.conf` to reduce the swappiness permanently
+1. Run `echo 'vm.swappiness=10' | sudo tee /etc/sysctl.d/99-swappiness.conf` to reduce the swappiness permanently

 ## Install Dotfiles

-1. Run `doas pacman -S --noconfirm git` to install Git
+1. Run `sudo pacman -S git` to install Git
 1. Install [Mastertinner's dotfiles](https://github.com/mastertinner/dotfiles/) or some other ones to customize your installation